gruffowen/uk_covid19_2/Code.md

 just take the data from row 6 onwards, as turnaround times are 1-6 days (ish), so the data from the top rows is incomplete.
-Row 157 was the last row when I started doing it but the table gets longer each week (not near 65,000 rows yet though\!) so this row number could be updated.
+Row 157 was the last row when I started doing it but the table gets longer each week (not near 65,000 rows yet though\!) so this row number could (should) be updated.

 ``` r
 newdf2 <- data.frame("Specimen date" = c_cases$Specimen.date[6:157],